Justinhwang92/typechain/README.md

 # typechain

-Making a Blockchain with Typescript
+Blockchain with Typescript and digital signatures (SHA-256) using CryptoJS.